Five Ways To Relieve Sinus Pressure At Home

 The most effective decongestant is pseudoephedrine.
 It’s over the counter in most states, though some states require customers to show a photo I.D. at the pharmacy counter because pseudoephedrine can be used to manufacture the illicit drug methamphetamine.

-Pseudoephedrine is also the “D” in combination allergy-decongestant medications that you can find at most drug stores.
+Pseudoephedrine is also the “D” in combination with allergy-decongestant medications that you can find at most drug stores.

 Another oral decongestant, often marketed with a PE, contains a different decongestant that’s called phenylephrine.
 Studies have shown that phenylephrine is no more effective than a placebo.
 So read the decongestant label carefully before you purchase it, and opt for pseudoephedrine, not phenylephrine!